Selva Almada

 She has been finalist of the Rodolfo Walsh Award (Spain) with her nonfiction work Chicas muertas (2014) and finalist of the Tigre Juan Award (Spain) with her novel Ladrilleros.
 Her first novel, El viento que arrasa, won the Edinburgh International Book Festival’s 2019 First Book Award.

-She is on the long-list for the International Booker Prize 2024 for her novel No es un río (Not A River).
+She was on the shortlist for the International Booker Prize 2024 for her novel No es un río (Not A River).

 Her work has been translated into French, English, Italian, Portuguese, German, Dutch, Swedish, Norwegian, Turkish…